kvrandrup/assignment-6/README.md

 ## Vignettes

 This package has both an introduction vignette and an advanced vignette.
-The advanced vignette goes over my head, even with familiarity to TMB, but the introduction vignette gives an overview on the differences between using TMB syntax and RTMB.
+The advanced vignette goes over my head, even with familiarity to TMB, as it is focued on the "MakeTape" function rather than "MakeADFun".
+The introduction vignette gives an overview on the differences between using TMB syntax and RTMB.
+RTMB requires a familiarity with the use of TMB.

 ## Applications

-Are there any applications of the package, as demonstrated on a website like we built, someone’s blog, Twitter post, etc?
-If so, describe some of them.
+There are no web applications of RTMB that I am aware of.

 ## Review